Fourmilab/ratburger.org/README.md

-The main purpose of this repository is to implement the principle of [radical transparency](http://www.ratburger.org/index.php/2017/12/18/radical-transparency/) which I adopted for the site's implementation, to served as a worked example and "code mine" for those wishing to set up similar discussion sites, and a means for code-savvy members of the Rarburger community to chip in and help improve the site's user experience.
+The main purpose of this repository is to implement the principle of [radical transparency](http://www.ratburger.org/index.php/2017/12/18/radical-transparency/) which I adopted for the site's implementation, to serve as a worked example and "code mine" for those wishing to set up similar discussion sites, and a means for code-savvy members of the Rarburger community to chip in and help improve the site's user experience.